Introduction to Minor Name Changes in Maine

 - Jurisdictional Affidavit (Form AF-101)

-- Filing Fee (should be $40) or a fee waiver request (AF-105)
+- Filing Fee (amount may vary) or a fee waiver request (AF-105)

-- Certified copy of your Birth Certificate
+- Certified copy of the minor's Birth Certificate

-- Form VS-14, if you want your name to be changed on your birth certificate automatically
+- Any court orders having to do with your rights and responsibilities over the minor child (examples: divorce or parental rights judgments; guardianship orders, or Form VS-14, if you want your name to be changed on your birth certificate automatically)

 Who may petition for a minor's name change?